adithirgis/pollucheck/README.md

 -   The Compare tab allows user to upload data from another site for comparison and generate time series and a scatter plot between parameters selected from different sites.

+-   There are options to generate time series, scatter plot / linear regression and diurnal plots for both the sites.

     ![](WWW/image_24.JPG)

     <img src="WWW/image_32.JPG" width="397"/>